lizmat/App-Rak/README.md

 --highlight--before[=string]
 ----------------------------

 Indicate the string that should be used at the end of the pattern found in a line.
 Specifying implies `--highlight`ing implicitly.
-If `highlight` is explicitely specified with a trueish value, will default to the terminal code to start **bold**.
+If `highlight` is explicitely specified, will default to the terminal code to start **bold**.

 --human
 -------